Oral and maxillofacial surgery: India

-In countries such as India, oral and maxillofacial surgery, popularly known as OMFS is a branch recognized by DCI (Dental Council of India).
-An initial degree of dentistry for 5 years followed by an additional three years of specialisation post-graduation is mandatory to become a maxillofacial surgeon in India.
-The scope of oral and maxillofacial Surgery in India includes practice of head and neck cancer, facial cosmetic surgery, microvascular surgery, cranio-maxillofacial trauma and cleft and cranio-maxillofacial surgery.
+Oral and maxillofacial surgery, also known as OMFS, is a branch recognized by DCI (Dental Council of India).
+Becoming a maxillofacial surgeon requires a five-year dental degree followed by three years of post-graduate specialisation.
+Oral and maxillofacial surgery includes the treatment of complex dental surgery, including wisdom tooth removal, dental implant, craniomaxillofacial trauma, orofacial pain (trigeminal neuralgia) and jaw joint pain (temporomandibular disorder) management, jaw joint replacement for ankylosis and deformed jaw joint cases, Lefort-3 distraction for craniosynostosis case, jaw tumour and cyst removal surgery, head and neck cancer, facial aesthetic like rhinoplasty, eye and ear plastic surgery, facial cosmetic surgery, microvascular surgery, and cleft and craniomaxillofacial surgery.
+A maxillofacial surgeon is considered one of the required members of an emergency team.
+Almost 20-25% of trauma patients usually have sustained facial trauma, and that needs urgent opinion and primary management that can be better managed by maxillofacial experts.

 Australia and New Zealand

-In Australia and New Zealand Oral and Maxillofacial Surgery is recognised as both a specialty of medicine and dentistry.
+In Australia and New Zealand, oral and maxillofacial surgery is recognised as both a specialty of medicine and dentistry.
 Degrees in both medicine and dentistry are compulsory prior to being accepted for surgical training.
 The scope of practice is broad and there is the ability to undertake subspecialty fellowships in areas such as head and neck surgery and microvascular reconstruction.

 Globally

 In other countries, oral and maxillofacial surgery as a specialty exists but under different forms, as the work is sometimes performed by a single or dual qualified specialist depending on each country's regulations and training opportunities available.
-In several countries oral and maxillofacial surgery is a specialty recognized by a professional association, as is the case with the Dental Council of India, American Dental Association, Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh, Royal College of Dentists of Canada, Royal Australasian College of Surgeons and Brazilian Federal Council of Odontology (CFO).
+In several countries, oral and maxillofacial surgery is a specialty recognized by a professional association, as is the case with the Dental Council of India, American Dental Association, Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh, Royal College of Dentists of Canada, Royal Australasian College of Surgeons and Brazilian Federal Council of Odontology (CFO).

-Regulation
+Regulation in the United States

-Oral and Maxillofacial surgery is an internationally recognized surgical specialty.
+Oral and maxillofacial surgery is an internationally recognized surgical specialty.
 Oral and maxillofacial surgery is formally designated as either a medical, dental or dual (medical and dental) specialty.

-United States of America

-In the United States, oral and maxillofacial surgery is a recognized surgical specialty, formally designated as a dental specialty.
-A professional dental degree is required, a qualification in medicine may be undertaken optionally during residency training.
-In this respect, oral and maxillofacial surgery is sui generis among surgical specialties.
-Oral and maxillofacial surgery requires an extensive 4-6 year surgical residency training covering the U.S. specialty's scope of practice: surgery of the oral cavity, dental implant surgery, dentoalveolar surgery, surgery of the temporomandibular joint, general surgery, reconstructive surgery of the face, head and neck, mouth, and jaws, facial cosmetic surgery, facial deformity, craniofacial surgery, facial skin cancer, head and neck cancer, microsurgery free flap reconstruction, facial trauma, facial trauma surgery and, uniquely, the administration of general anesthesia and deep sedation.
-As is the norm among surgical specialists, oral and maxillofacial surgery residents typically serve as Chief Resident in their final year.

-Following residency training, oral and maxillofacial surgeons, whether single or dual degree, have the option of undergoing 1-2 year surgical sub-specialty fellowship for further training in head and neck cancer, microvascular reconstruction, cosmetic facial surgery, craniofacial surgery and cranio-maxillofacial trauma.